CommRogue/ContextualLogging/README.md

 This library includes methods such as `logOnNext()`, `logOnSubscribe()`, `logOnCancel()` and more that integrate with `Flux` and `Mono`.
 They allow you to pass a log message and arguments, and will append the current `Context` to your log statement.

 To get started, use Lombok's `@ExtensionMethod` to integrate these methods into `Mono` and `Flux`.
-You may then use these functions in your Reactor pipeline.
+You may then use these methods in your Reactor pipeline.

 #### Example Usage
 ```java